About Scottish Women’s Football

 Role: Legal Director

 Anne McKeown has been a practising solicitor for 20 years and is a partner with the firm of Thorntons.
 Away from the office, Anne has over the course of the last 10 years, devoted much of her spare time to football.
 She is a Director of Arbroath Football Club and was on the board of the Scottish Football League through the reconstruction process.
-In addition to sitting on the Board of Scottish Womens Football, Anne is in her second year of a four year appointment as Scotland’s representative on the UEFA Womens Football Committee and a member of the Scottish FA Licensing Committee.
+In addition to sitting on the Board of Scottish Womens Football, Anne was appointment as four years as Scotland’s representative on the UEFA Womens Football Committee and a member of the Scottish FA Licensing Committee.

 Name: Karen McGowan